AdityaSavara/MSRESOLVE_Workshop/README.txt

 PARTICIPANTS ARE EXPECTED TO HAVE ANACONDA INSTALLED AND TO HAVE TESTED THAT MSRESOLVE RUNS PRIOR TO THIS WORKSHOP.
 IF THEY HAVE NOT ALREADY DONE SO, PARTICIPANTS SHOULD FOLLOW THE INSTRUCTIONS IN 000-ParticpantWorkshopPreparationInstructions.docx

-First, if you have not already done so, install the required dependencies using the following command from spyder or an anaconda prompt: pip install -r requirements.txt
+If you have not already done so, install the required dependencies using the following command from spyder or an anaconda prompt: pip install -r requirements.txt
 Python files can be run from an anaconda prompt by typing "python MSRESOLVE.py" , or can be run by pressing the play button after opening in spyder.

 00 An introductory slide.